Whizzer (Marvel Comics): Silver Age

 The Squadron Sinister are created by the cosmic entity the Grandmaster to battle the Avengers, who are the champions of the time-traveling Kang the Conqueror.
-The Whizzer, James Sanders, battles Avenger Goliath, but the fight is interrupted by the Black Knight.
 The Avengers eventually defeat the Squadron, who are abandoned by the Grandmaster.

-The Squadron reappear in the title The Defenders, reunited by the alien Nebulon.
-The villains receive greater power in exchange for the planet Earth, and create a giant laser cannon in the Arctic to melt the polar ice caps, thereby covering the entirety of the Earth's surface in water.
-The Defenders prevent the scheme and defeat the villains (and Nebulon); Namor the Sub-Mariner humiliates the Whizzer.
+The Squadron reappear in the title The Defenders, where they are reunited by the alien Nebulon.
+The villains receive greater power in exchange for the planet Earth, and create a giant laser cannon in the Arctic to melt the polar ice caps, thereby covering Earth in water.
+The Defenders prevent the scheme and defeat the villains and Nebulon.

-Afterward the Whizzer and his two remaining teammates are teleported off world by Nebulon, returning with an energy-draining weapon.
-The Squadron Sinister plan to threaten the Earth again but are defeated once more by the Defenders and the Avenger Yellowjacket.
-The character has another brief encounter with several members of the Avengers, who seek a way to separate the Power Prism of Doctor Spectrum from fellow Avenger the Wasp.
-The Whizzer disassociates himself from the Squadron Sinister and adopts a new costume and alias, Speed Demon.
+Whizzer and his two remaining teammates are teleported off world by Nebulon, returning with an energy-draining weapon.
+The Squadron Sinister plan to threaten the Earth again, but are thwarted by the Defenders and the Avenger Yellowjacket.
+The Whizzer separates from the Squadron Sinister and adopts a new costume and alias, Speed Demon.